In this post, I shared with you my reflection on the first two years of starting and growing an online business from scratch.

 - Quality is just as important as quantity.
 Research your prospect and their business when you can and use that information to compliment them authentically and make a connection right off the bat.

 - Make your pitch about them, not you.
 Most pitches I see are all about the freelancer and what they can do.
 Although those details may be important, the pitch should really be about the prospective client, their pain points and how their business will benefit as a result of working with you.

 - You have time.
 If you don’t have any (or enough) clients, you have time to grow your business.
 If you don’t, you won’t have time to service those clients you say you want.
 So take any time that you can perform work for pay and use that to market your new business.
 I’d recommend using 90% of your available time to pitch for new clients.
 (The other 10% can be for writing samples, working on your business, etc.)

 - Be yourself and have some fun!
 Pitching is only painful if you make it that way.
 Focus on the end result you’re looking for – finding and working with cool clients and businesses.
 Pitch these prospects using a conservative (rather than uber formal or professional) tone and let the real you shine.
 People like working with real people – use your uniqueness to set yourself apart!

 Building a successful freelance business is a long game.
 Although you can achieve massive results in 30 days or less, commit to building your new business for at least two years.

 Your mental commitment is only step one.
 You need to follow that up with massive action.
 If you don’t have any (or enough) clients, your number one job right now is to find some.

-Use the above 90 day plan to fill your client roster over the next three months.
-Put in the work, sow those oats and in a few months, your field should be overflowing.
+Use the above 90-day plan to fill your client roster over the next three months.
+Put in the work, sow those seeds and in a few months, your field should be overflowing.